jiantaoyuNWAFU/MultiDMPcaller/README.md

 - `dir_wt=wt`: WT files are in `wt/`.
 - `dir_mut=mut`: Mutant files are in `mut/`.
 - `biotype=1`: Plant mode.
+**Expected Time:** Running this example with the provided toy dataset takes about 10 minutes on a standard laptop.

 ## Output Results
 Analysis results are saved in the `and_output` folder within the working directory.